 Autodesk Screencast is a tool that allows users to record, edit and watch interactive instructional videos.
-During my summer internship, I worked on redesigning Screencast to make it more accessible to customers who are deaf and hard of hearing.
-In addition, My team and I also redesigned the user interface to make it more streamlines and improve the overall customer experience.
+During a summer internship, I worked with two ohter interns to redesign Screencast and make it more accessible to people who are deaf or hard of hearing.
+Our design also made Screencat easier to moderatare, improved its SEO and made it a better fit for educational institutions.

 Screencast is a great learning resource for Autodesk customers.
 It allows experts to record their screens and share their knowledge with others.
 However, Screencast is not accessible by customers who are deaf or hard of hearing.
 This prevents the tool from reaching such customers and makes it not appropriate for use in educational institutions.
 The tool needs to be redesigned to be more accessible and more appropriate for educational institutions.

-In order to get familiar with the product, we started by conducting heuristic evaluation and looked through existing research that the team had already documented.
-We also went through the data that we can get through Google Analytics and the Autodesk Community Forums.
+In order to get familiar with the existing Screencast product, we started by conducting heuristic evaluation and looked through existing research that the team had already documented.
+We also went through the usage data that we could get through Google Analytics and the Autodesk Community Forums.
 This gave us valuable insights that hinted at potential usability challenges and aided our research going forward.

 We created a stakeholder map to get insights into the following questions:

 Next, we conducted a competitive analysis in three dimensions - recorders, transcription services, and players with transcripts.
 This gave us a better understanding of some of the problems we might face, as well as how other solutions have tackled them.
 Accessibility and ease of use were among our top traits to look for during our analysis.
 During this activity, we were able to see a diverse set of takes on how a screencasting software should look and behave.
 We saw that many of the features were repeated across the various products, but also that the interaction design decision were quite varied.